 Storage and Bandwidth

 Vimeo Live offers unlimited viewers, which is a convenient feature.
 However, we think it would be even better with an unlimited number of channels to provide users the option to stream various events simultaneously.
-While Vimeo Live’s “Business Live” plan, at $450 per month ($300 per month if billed annually), offers unlimited streaming hours, businesses will want to take into account the 5-hour limit for each event.
+While Vimeo Live’s “Business Live” plan offers unlimited streaming hours, businesses will want to take into account the 5-hour limit for each event.

 If you are a TV station looking for 24/7 continuous streaming, please note that the Vimeo live streaming video provider reserves this feature for its highest-priced custom plan.